Dhruv-x7x/PAN-Sharpening-CS754/README.md

 Currently, the following pan-sharpening methods are implemented:

 -   **Gram-Schmidt:** See the `Gram-Schmidt/` directory for implementation details and results.
--   **High Pass Filtering :** See the `High Pass Filtering/` directory for implementation details and results.
+-   **High Pass Filtering**: See the `High Pass Filtering/` directory for implementation details and results.
+-   **Bayesian Methods: MAP Estimation via SAR prior**: See the `Bayesian_methods/` directory for implementation details and results.
 ---